20 Tips to Improve Your Typography Skills

 Design Tip

-As you see, contrast can be created not only through typography but also through the use of other design elements such as shapes, images, and colours.
+As you see, contrast can be created not only through typography itself but also through the use of other design elements such as shapes, images, and colours.

 8. Use Whitespace

-White space is the space around your design elements.
+If you’re wondering, white space is the space around your design elements.
 If you use it intentionally, you can create a sense of balance and draw the reader’s eye to the elements you want them to notice.

 The Aesop website is an example of effective use of white space.
 The website features an off-white background with large amounts of negative space, creating a clean and minimalist look.